-As a public company, we incur significant legal, accounting, and other expenses that we did not incur as a private company, which we expect to further increase as we transition out of "emerging growth company" status.
-Based on the market value of our common stock held by non-affiliates as of June 30, 2020, we will cease to qualify as an emerging growth company, effective as of December 31, 2020.
+As a public company, we have incurred and will continue to incur significant legal, accounting, and other expenses that we did not incur prior to our initial public offering.
 The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the Nasdaq Stock Market, or Nasdaq, and other applicable securities rules and regulations impose various requirements on public companies.
 Our management and other personnel devote a substantial amount of time to compliance with these requirements.
-Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time- consuming and costly.
+Effective January 1, 2021, we became a "large accelerated filer" under SEC reporting rules and are required to file our annual report and quarterly reports more quickly than we previously had been required to file them, which may require us to dedicate additional resources to the timely filing of such reports.
+Moreover, these rules and regulations have increased and will continue to increase our legal and financial compliance costs and make some activities more time-consuming and costly.
 We cannot predict or estimate the amount of additional costs we will incur as a public company or the specific timing of such costs.